Vaccines in Manalapan, NJ

 At any given moment your body is susceptible to a countless amount of existing diseases.
 Bacteria and viruses live amongst us resulting in the continued progression of new diseases.

-The ever-growing field of medicine has been able to detect these diseases and break them down into there smallest elements.
+The ever-growing field of medicine has been able to detect these diseases and break them down into their smallest elements.
 Bacterial experts have cultivated a technique that uses a substance that appears to be similar to the disease itself and is the given to a patient intravenously.
 Referred to as vaccines, this was developed by modern science to assist your immune system in ridding itself of a disease or virus by stimulation the production of necessary antibodies.

 What a vaccine does: